 The natural personality of a producer requires them to always stay busy.
 Unfortunately, when a producer’s pipeline isn’t full, that’s when he/she starts doing stupid things that just result in activity rather than productivity.
 Not only do they busy themselves with service work, they allow themselves to start working on the wrong prospects.
 They start rationalizing why they should make exceptions to the list of traits I just listed above and also allow their limited pipeline of prospects to stagnate.

-Have producers manage themselves to the following 5-10-20 standard, and you will find them focused on the right activities.
+If producers manage themselves to the following 5-10-20 standard, they will be focused on the right activities.

 5 – The number of times per week you should be telling the story of your value proposition – how it is unique and how it delivers client value.